rafaelsouzaf/legacy-2005-Java-Webserver-IRCD/README.md

 # legacy-2005-Java-Webserver-IRCD
 Made in 2005/2006.
-Only for maintains the good memories.
+It's here just to keep the good memories.

 This older project is an IRCD in WebServer format.
 Was made in Java but the templates support PHP.
-Today is not useful, but in 2005 was a very funny project to study Java.
+Today is not useful, but in 2005 (more than 12 years ago!) was a very funny project to study Java.

 The program is a mini-webserver (like Apache, IIS) with partial PHP support.
 It is also an IRCD server (software that receives connections from IRC clients) with services (ChanServ, NickServ, OperServ) and it is also a WebChat.
 All integrated.